-Even when the risk of mosquito-borne illness is low here in San Mateo County, you may be at higher risk if you travel to other areas of the state, country, or world.
+Risk of mosquito-borne diseases in San Mateo County in low, but you may be at higher risk if you travel to other areas of the state, country, or world.
 If you’re infected with a mosquito-borne illness while traveling, there is a risk you could pass it on to local mosquitoes once you return home, and a local outbreak could occur.
 These tips will help you protect yourself and others from mosquito-borne illnesses during and after travel.

 Before you travel to areas with active transmission of mosquito-borne illnesses, talk to your healthcare provider to see if there’s anything you should do to protect your health.
 You can also visit the CDC’s travel health website (https://wwwnc.cdc.gov/travel) to see whether there are any advisories for your destination.

 When booking a place to stay, you may want to choose hotels that have air-conditioning or window screens.
 If you’ll be staying somewhere that doesn’t, you should take a bed net to protect against mosquito bites at night.

 Don’t forget to pack long pants, long sleeves, socks, and closed shoes to protect against mosquito bites.
 You should also pack your favorite EPA-registered mosquito repellent – it may be difficult to find or very expensive at your destination.

 When spending time in areas where there is active transmission of a mosquito-borne disease, you should take precautions against mosquito bites.
 Many of these precautions are the same ones you’d take at home: